litixsoft/lx-valid/README.md

     * data.property `{string}` - The name of the current property.
     * data.schema `{object}` - The schema of the current property.
     * data.options `{object}` - The options of the validation function.
-    * data.errors `{array}` - The array with the validation errors which encoutered until yet.
+    * data.errors `{array}` - The array with the validation errors which encountered until yet.

 ### Validation types
 For a property an `value` is that which is given as input for validation where as an `expected value` is the value